VERIFY: Yes, When Flies Bite, Rain Is Coming Soon

-McNeely Pest Control is a locally owned and operated pest and wildlife management firm that strives to provide environmentally responsible pest management.
+McNeely Pest Control, Inc is a locally owned and operated pest and wildlife management firm that strives to provide environmentally responsible pest management.
 McNeely offers many years of experience of providing superior pest and wildlife remediation services for clients in a wide variety of both commercial and residential settings.
 McNeely’s highly trained employees are supported daily by a staff entomologist, biologist, and wildlife biologist.

-Specialties of McNeely Pest Control are residential and commercial pest management including ants, carpenter ants and fire ants; crickets, spiders, cockroaches, silverfish, bed bugs, wasp nests and all forms of stinging insects; mice and rats; termites, and wood destroying insect inspections for real estate transactions; wood boring beetles; TAP attic insulation, closed crawl space installation, dehumidifier installation, roof ridge pest guards, mosquito, flea and tick control and wildlife remediation.
+Specialties of McNeely Pest Control, Inc are residential and commercial pest management including ants, carpenter ants and fire ants; crickets, spiders, cockroaches, silverfish, bed bugs, wasp nests and all forms of stinging insects; mice and rats; termites, and wood destroying insect inspections for real estate transactions; wood boring beetles; TAP attic insulation, closed crawl space installation, dehumidifier installation, roof ridge pest guards, mosquito, flea and tick control and wildlife remediation.

-McNeely Pest Control service area includes the customers in Winston-Salem, Greensboro, High Point, Asheville, Boone, Lexington, Mt.
+McNeely Pest Control, Inc service area includes the customers in Winston-Salem, Greensboro, High Point, Asheville, Boone, Lexington, Mt.
 Airy, Charlotte (Lake Norman and High Rock Lake) and throughout the Piedmont, as well as Northwest portions of North Carolina (Burlington to Banner Elk) and Southwest portions of Virginia from Independence and Wytheville to Stewart.

 Fox 8 Interview With Scott McNeely: